 Ashley Hoek

-Ashley is the Project Manager focusing on grant compliance.
-She has over five years of grant experience and holds a master’s in business administration from EDHEC business school.
+Ashley is the Contracts and Compliance Manager.
+She has over seven years of grant experience and holds a master’s in business administration from EDHEC business school.

 Chris Jack